revspace/revbank/README.md

   attention to changes when upgrading.

 After changing `revbank.plugins` or any of the actual plugin files, you'll need to restart `revbank`.
-The easiest way to do that is ctrl+D. No restart is required after editing `revbank.products`, `revbank.market`, or `revbank.accounts`.
+This is done with the `restart` command, unless the corresponding plugin was disabled.
+No restart is required after editing `revbank.products`, `revbank.market`, or `revbank.accounts`.

 If your terminal is unable to beep, e.g. if it's Linux console on a Raspberry Pi, copy the `beep_terminal` plugin to a new file, and figure out another way